 3.11 Guess the country

 Recreating ‘Fun with Flags’ by Sheldon with a twist, this game requires participants to guess the country by its flag.
-The host can create a slideshow of various flags, and ask teams to use the ‘raise hand’ feature on the platform to identify the country.
+The host can create a slideshow of various flags, and ask teams to use the ‘raise hand’ feature on the platform to identify the country when you play it as one of the online games for Google Meet.

 Mind you, it can get quite tricky.
 Is it Australia or New Zealand?
 Is it Qatar or Bahrain?
 Keep it interesting by including hints!
 You can also ask participants to name a few states and their capital cities for bonus points.
 This game can be played during any office party or happy hour.